 Following an initial assessment your careplan will be created to meet your individual needs.

 We provide advice, assessment and signposting to other services that include:

 If you are pregnant and receiving care from a recovery care co-ordinator and a consultant psychiatrist we will involve them in your perinatal pregnancy and birth planning.
 These plans are usually agreed early in pregnancy in preparation for the birth and the early postnatal period.
 With your agreement, the pregnancy and birth plan will be shared with your midwife, obstetrician, GP, health visitor and others involved in your care.

 You will be allocated a named perinatal mental health practitioner who will be your main point of contact via the telephone number for our service.
 If you need to speak to a healthcare professional outside working hours call 111.
-In an emergency call 999.
+If you are in mental health crisis, please contact our First Response Service on 0808 196 8708.

 If you are unable to keep your appointment we ask that you give us as much notice as possible.
 This allows us to make best use of our clinical time.
 To cancel or rearrange your appointment please call us.